-I read an article today about a Mississippi boy who went missing after possibly chatting with someone online.
+I read an article a while back about a Mississippi boy who went missing after possibly chatting with someone online.
 This wasn’t anywhere near my house, but still it hits very close to home as my children play games and talk to their friends using apps like this boy was using to chat with others.
 (Note that he has now been found).

 Kids are no longer just sitting in their room playing video games alone.
 Many online gamers use built in online voice chat functions in popular games like Fortnite, PUBG, etc or talk with each other using an app like Discord to chat while they play.
 If they aren’t using voice chat they can still communicate with each other using type chat or in game features like books on Minecraft.